ElectronNET/Electron.NET/README.md

 ### Note
 > OSX builds on Windows are currently not supported, because the build just hangs, but I'm not sure why.
 It works on Linux/OSX however.

+# Working with this Repo

+This repository consists of the main parts (API & CLI) and it's own "playground" ASP.NET Core application.
+Both main parts produce local NuGet packages, that are versioned with 1.0.0.
+The first thing you will need is to run one of the buildAll scripts (.cmd for Windows, the other for OSX/Linux).

+If you look for pure __[demo projects](https://github.com/ElectronNET)__ checkout the other repositories.

+The problem working with this repository is, that NuGet has a pretty aggressive cache, see [here for further information](https://github.com/ElectronNET/Electron.NET/wiki).

 # Contributing
 Feel free to submit a pull request if you find any bugs (to see a list of active issues, visit the [Issues section](https://github.com/ElectronNET/Electron.NET/issues).
 Please make sure all commits are properly documented.